xrettle/WFGY/ProblemMap/Twin_Atlas/faq.md

 >
 > - Twin Atlas has a clear identity
 > - its architecture is already meaningful
-> - Bridge has a formal v1 direction
+> - Bridge has a real public role
-> - the demo layer is already a visible proof surface
 > - the runtime layer already has a usable public shape
+> - the evidence layer already has a real public surface
+> - the demo layer already serves as visible proof
 >
 > These are strong claims, but still disciplined.